jlyon1/jlyon1.github.io/_posts/2016-04-06-FRC-Computer-Vision-Writeup-Problem.md

 ---
 layout: post
-title: Team 3044 Stronghold Vision Part 1 The Problem
+title: Team 3044 Stronghold Vision Part 1
 ---

 In our analysis of the game FIRST Stronghold, our team decided that vision tracking of the targets was not only a "Nice to have" Feature, but was a design requirement.
 Once this was decided, I took on the task of developing a reliable system which we could use in this year's game.
 We decided on three requirements for our system, which had to do the following in real time: